mrs-brubotics/documentation_brubotics/source/Configuration_for_Autonomous_Flight.rst

    :alt: alternate text
    :align: center

+   Settings to put inside router's quick setup tab to connect to the VUB network when at building Z.

 If you are at VUB, Pleinlaan 9, -1, here are the settings (of Bryan Convens) you have to put to connect to the network: